jppf22/Distributed-Array-Sum/Design.md

   - Expose gRPC service endpoints to:
     - Receive array chunks.
     - Compute and return partial sums.
+      - Each worker returns sum to coordinator as a single integer.
   - Participate in leader election (if needed) through gRPC communication.
     - Chosen election algorithm is the *Bully Algorithm*
+- Distributed System setup:
+  - Worker nodes register themselves at the coordinator
+  - Coordinator will distribute tasks based on the number of succesfully registered nodes (if a node fails to register, it is ignored).
+  - Both the coordinador and worker nodes regularly check health of each other
+    - If a worker node fails the check, the coordinator excludes it from task assignment and optionally redistributes its task
+      - If detected to be healthy again, re-added.
+    - If the coordinator node fails the check, a leader election is triggered among the workers to elect a new coordinator
+      - The new coordinator resumes array sum calculation with its own calculated value and by receiving worker status, after notfying new coordinator.
+      - Old coordinator may be re-added as worker when healthy.

 ## Class diagram